Jorav/Birds_All-Platforms/Birds/README.md

 # 🐦 Birds (Shared)

-This folder contains all the shared code, game logic, and content used by both the desktop and Android versions of the **Birds** application.
+This folder contains all the shared code, game logic, and content used by the platform specific versions of the **Birds** application.

 ---